Ron SantoRonald Edward Santo

 He finished his career with a .277 average, 342 home runs, 1,331 RBI, 1,108 walks and 1,138 runs scored.
-Defensively, Santo led all NL second basemen in putouts seven times, assists seven times and total chances nine times – and retired with NL records for most assists in a season by a third baseman, most double plays by a third baseman in a career and most chances accepted at third base.
+Defensively, Santo led all NL third basemen in putouts seven times, assists seven times and total chances nine times – and retired with NL records for most assists in a season by a third baseman, most double plays by a third baseman in a career and most chances accepted at third base.

 Year Inducted: 2012

 Position Played: 3rd Baseman

 Birth place: Seattle, Washington

 Birth year: 1940